DamianMuchlinski/MailContainerTest/README.md

 Future improvements -
 - making signature to support working with tasks (helpful later in impl to make whole process async)
-- more tests for dedicated services, also validator
+- more tests for dedicated services, also validator (now added happy path)
 - respect CQS - split data store logic to have either query or command

-#### Process for transferring mail

-- Lookup the container the mail is being transferred from.
-- Check the containers are in a valid state for the transfer to take place.
-- Reduce the container capacity on the source container and increase the destination container capacity by the same amount.
+- more validations needed since it also is based on object retrieved from container (dynamic validation)

 #### Restrictions

 - A container can only hold one type of mail.

 ### The exercise brief